Île aux Cochons: Important Bird Area

 There are also substantial numbers of gentoo, macaroni and northern rockhopper penguins.
 It also has the largest colony of wandering albatrosses in the Indian Ocean, with some 1200 pairs, as well as four million pairs of medium-billed prions and a million pairs of South Georgia diving petrels.
 Eaton's pintails are present.
 There are large populations of southern elephant seals, Antarctic fur seals and subantarctic fur seals.

 Penguin population decline

 In a 2018 report in Antarctic Science, researchers estimated that the population of King penguins on the island had dwindled from 500,000 breeding pairs to just 60,000.
 With the last count of penguin population in 1982, the most recent demonstrates an 88% decrease in colony population.
 Researchers are still uncertain of the cause but have suggested climate change, disease, or resource scarcity.
-A research expedition to the island is planned for late fall of 2019.
+A research expedition to the island was planned for late fall of 2019.